sytzez/compost/README.md

 ### Class 'Inheritance'

-Instead of classical OOP inheritance with its own problems, you can inherit traits and automatic trait definitions from another class module as you would from a classless module such as in the example above.
+Instead of having classical OOP inheritance, Compost mimics inheritance by letting you define the traits on one class on other classes.
+This works the exact same way as classes define traits from classless modules as shown in the section above.

+This allows a lot of flexibility.
+It allows full polymorphism since any class instance can be substituted by the instance of another class as long as it defines all of its traits.
+It also allows 'inheriting' from multiple classes, since a class can define an unlimited amount of traits.

 ```
 mod Rectangle